rvernica/docker-library/scidb/README.md

 shim: SciDB HTTP service started on port(s) 8080,8083s with web root [/var/lib/shim/wwwroot], talking to SciDB on port 1239
 ```

 Any additional arguments provided when a container is started are executed at the end of this script.
 So, to get access to the container in interactive mode, append `bash` at the end of the `docker run` command.
-For example, to start a container in interactive mode use:
+For example, to start a base container in interactive mode, use:

 ```bash
 > docker run --tty --interactive rvernica/scidb:15.12 bash